sourav-357/Master-Roadmap/README2.md

 ---

-Say yes if you want me to convert this into the **12-month week-by-week plan** (I’ll include filenames, CI snippet, Terraform starter file, and explicit daily tasks).
-I’ll produce that immediately and precisely — no waiting.
+Say yes to the **12-month week-by-week plan** immediately and precisely — no waiting.